sgkaufman/NewMexicoMeteorArray/README.md

 Turn_Features_On_Off.txt(4381)

-02-Apr, 2021, removed NM_Server.sh, added replacement FlushNMqueue.py,
+02-Apr, 2021, removed NM_Server.sh (905), added replacement FlushNMqueue.py,
-which is a renamed version of FlushQueue.py (7186) NM_Server.sh		(905)
+which is a renamed version of FlushQueue.py (7186)